daswer123/xtts-api-server/README.md

 There's a [google collab version](https://colab.research.google.com/drive/1b-X3q5miwYLVMuiH_T73odMO8cbtICEY?usp=sharing) you can use it if your computer is weak.

-If you want to get a high-quality voice clone, I advise you to use [webui for fine-tuning xtts](https://github.com/daswer123/xtts-webui)

 If you are looking for an option for normal XTTS use look here [https://github.com/daswer123/xtts-webui](https://github.com/daswer123/xtts-webui)

+**Recently I have little time to do this project, so I advise you to get acquainted with a [similar project](https://github.com/erew123/alltalk_tts)**

 ## Changelog